Hurricane Camille: Mississippi

-In Mississippi, Camille killed 137 people, while also inflicting about $950 million worth of damage.
+In Mississippi, Camille killed 172 people, including 41 people who went missing and were never found.
+The hurricane also inflicted about $950 million worth of damage in the state.
 There were at least 116 deaths in Harrison County alone.
 Within the immediate landfall vicinity, the hurricane's winds and floodwaters swept away all homes and structures down to their foundations.
-The hurricane destroyed nearly everything along the entire coast in the state for at least three blocks inland, while the entire towns of Pass Christian and Long Beach were nearly destroyed.
+The hurricane destroyed nearly everything along the entire coast in the state for at least three blocks inland, while the towns of Pass Christian and Long Beach were nearly destroyed.
 Other communities amongst the hardest hit were Clermont Harbor, Lakeshore, and Waveland, along with coastal portions of Gulfport, Mississippi City, and Biloxi.
+Beach front neighborhoods not facing the Gulf, such as those on the Back Bay of Biloxi, were flooded by rising water, though most buildings remained standing due to a lack of wave action.
 The hurricane produced widespread power outages, affecting 20 counties in the state, including some that lost power for 15 days.
 Downed power lines produced several small fires.
 Mississippi Power Company lost parts of its transmission network, and restorations were hampered by downed trees and debris.
 About 15% of telephone users across the state lost service during the hurricane.
 Statewide, the hurricane damaged 46,460 homes and trailers, including 4,287 that were destroyed.
-Camile also destroyed or severely damaged 2,647 farm buildings and 569 businesses in the state.
+Camille also destroyed or severely damaged 2,647 farm buildings and 569 businesses in the state.
 In Gulfport alone, over 5,000 automobiles were damaged beyond repair.
 Across Mississippi's southernmost 15 counties, the hurricane damaged 1900000 acre of commercial forestlands to some degree.
 Most affected was the tung industry, as the hurricane destroyed more than 35,000 acres of tung trees, which contributed to the end of the tung oil industry in the United States.
 Strong winds knocked down the equivalent of about 1.2 billion board feet (2.8 million km^{2}) worth of lumber, of which more than 85% was salvageable.
 Many pecan orchards were also damaged.
 Near the coast, more than 6,000 oak trees died due to the combination of waves, winds, and salt spray.
 Crop damage occurred as far north as Hattiesburg.